-RMOP4 calculations to test convergence and completeness.
-The MHD-EOS parameters given in table 3 demonstrate the typical distribution of occupation probabilities and level populations across the bound-level spectrum of complex Fe ions.
-Very high-lying levels make insignificant contribution to opacity calculations.
-Previous works have discussed the inexplicable differences of orders of magnitude in occupation probabilities between OP and OPAL [32].
-The EOS issue therefore remains open for future study [40].
+levels make insignificant contribution to opacity calculations.
+Previous works have discussed the inexplicable differences of orders of magnitude in occupation probabilities between OP and OPAL [36].
+The EOS issue therefore remains open for future study [4].

 2.2.
-LTE equation-of-state
+LTE EOS

 Stellar interiors are generally assumed to be characterized by a local temperature-density (TD) parameter in LTE at any given point in the star.
 However, TD tracks vary by orders of magnitude as nuclear energy produced in the core is transported through the radiative diffusion zone and the materially convective zones up to the atmosphere where radiation escapes.
 A realistic EOS must therefore account for atomic-plasma effects all throughout.
-In the first paper on OP opacities ([2], hereafter SYMP), the authors defined "stellar envelopes to be regions where atoms are not markedly perturbed by the plasma environment"; the stellar envelope generally comprising of radiative and convection zones.
+In the first paper on OP opacities ([2], hereafter SYMP), the authors defined 'stellar envelopes to be regions where atoms are not markedly perturbed by the plasma environment'; the stellar envelope generally comprising of radiative and convection zones.

-The MHD-EOS is a modified version of the Saha-Boltzmann equations, based on the concept of occupation probability w of an atomic level being populated, taking into account perturbations of energy levels by the plasma environment,
+The MHD-EOS is a modified version of the Saha- Boltzmann equations, based on the concept of occupation probability w of an atomic level being populated, taking into account perturbations of energy levels by the plasma environment,

-$$N{ij} = \frac{N_j g{ij} w{ij} e^{-E{ij}/kT}}{U_j}.$$ (5)
+$$N{ij} = \frac{N_j g{ij} w{ij} e^{-E{ij}/kT}}{U_i}.$$ (5)

-The $w{ij}$ are the occupation probabilities of levels i in ionization state j.
-The occupation probabilities do not have a sharp cut-off, but approach zero for high-n as they are "dissolved" due to plasma interactions.
+The w{ij} are the occupation probabilities of levels i in ionization state j.
+The occupation probabilities do not have a sharp cut-off, but approach zero for high-n as they are 'dissolved' due to plasma interactions.
 The partition function is re-defined as

-$$U{j} = \sum{i} g{ij} w{ij} e^{(-E{ij}/kT)}.$$ (6)
+$$U_j = \sum_i g{ij} w{ij} e^{(-E{ij}/kT)}.$$ (6)

-$E{ij}$ is the excitation energy of level i, $g{ij}$ its statistical weight, and T the temperature.
-The $w{ij}$ are determined upon free-energy minimization in the plasma at a given temperature-density.
+E{ij} is the excitation energy of level i, g{ij} its statistical weight, and T the temperature.
+The w{ij} are determined upon freeenergy minimization in the plasma at a given temperaturedensity.
 An atomic level i is considered dissolved by the plasma microfield when its highest Stark sub-level overlaps with the lowest sub-level of the i + 1 level (discussed further in RMOP3).

-The original version of MHD-EOS estimated the range of validity to $\rho < 0.02$ g/cc [7].
-That rather restrictive density limit is less than prevalent at the BCZ (c.f.
-Table 1), and most of the solar interior.
-The later version called the Q-MHD [8] has been employed in all present calculations.
-However, the EOS employed by OPAL differs considerably from OP; these differences and approximations made in the OP work, have been previously discussed, particularly for H-like ions for which data have been available [3, 32].
-Nevertheless, the agreement between OP and OPAL to < 5% [33] seems to indicate that the differences in EOS do not affect final results.
+The original version of MHD-EOS estimated the range of validity to $\rho < 0.02 \text{ g cc}^{-1}$ [8].
+That rather restrictive density limit is less than prevalent at the BCZ (cf table 1), and most of the solar interior.
+The later version called the Q-MHD [9] has been employed in all present calculations.
+However, the EOS employed by OPAL differs considerably from OP; these differences and approximations made in the OP work, have been previously discussed, particularly for H-like ions for which data have been available [3, 36].
+Nevertheless, the agreement between OP and OPAL to <5% [18] seems to indicate that the differences in EOS do not affect final results.
 But the EOS redistributes level populations significantly; further work on improving the MHD-EOS is in progress.